 V1 data

-In the V1 dataset.
-CRCNS pvc-11 (Kohn and Smith 2016), anesthetized macaque monkeys viewed full-field sinusoidal grating movies while neural activity was recorded by a 96-channel “Utah” array.
-Extracellular spiking activity was recording on each electrode, and spike waveform segments were sorted by hand with modified competitive mixture decomposition methods (Shoham et al. 2003).
+In the V1 dataset, CRCNS pvc-11 (Kohn and Smith 2016), anesthetized macaque monkeys viewed full-field sinusoidal grating movies while neural activity was recorded by a 96-channel “Utah” array.
+Extracellular spiking activity was recorded on each electrode, and spike waveform segments were sorted by hand with modified competitive mixture decomposition methods (Shoham et al. 2003).
 Here we use data from one animal (Monkey 1) viewing a movie of drifting sinusoidal gratings with ~100 different drift directions presented in pseudorandom order (300ms each, 30s movie in total), and the movie was repeated 120 times.
 Here we analyze spike counts following each stimulus presentation from the period 50-350ms after stimulus onset.
 For further details on how the data were obtained, see (Kelly et al. 2010; Smith and Kohn 2008).

 As with many neurons in visual cortex, the responses of the neurons in this dataset are tuned to the stimulus direction.
 Neurons respond to some directions of stimuli more than others, but the spike counts from trial to trial are highly variable.
 Here, we are specifically interested in tracking changes tuning curves and changes in variability over time.
 Fig. 4A shows responses from one example neuron with a preferred direction around 240 deg.
-This neuron is somewhat direction insensitive, and responds preferentially to stimuli moving in the opposite direction, around 70 deg.
+This neuron is somewhat direction insensitive and also responds with increased spiking to stimuli moving in the opposite direction, around 70 deg.
 After fitting the dynamic CMP model to these data, we find that the tuning curve itself appears mostly stable, but the overall firing rate increases over the course of the recording (Fig. 4B).
 At the same time, the Fano Factor decreases over the course of the recording (Fig. 4C).

 Although the data here is structured in 120 “trials” the data are collected sequentially, and we model nonstationary at the level of individual observations.
 For the predictors Xt and Gt we use cubic B-spline basis functions with periodic boundary conditions over the grating directions.
 Results for the example neuron use 5 and 3 equally-spaced knots for Xt and Gt, respectively.
 Fitting the model with half of the data (in a speckled hold-out pattern) gives patterns for the mean response (Fig. 4B) and Fano Factor (Fig. 4C) that are similar to those using the full data.
 However, since the model-based approach provides a continuous estimate of the state vectors, the Fano Factor estimated by the dynamic CMP model differs from a simple estimate of the Fano Factor calculated using a sliding window (Fig. 4C).